Friday, March 16, 2012

 The Need for Game Change

-As a progressive, I support free education at all levels and affordable/quality healthcare system in every community, city, and town in Nigeria.
-I hold those views in good faith believing that we have the resources to implement them successfully throughout the nation.
-Given the substantial wealth embezzled and squandered on frivolous projects daily by politicians and the modern-day legalized fraud (popularly referred to as security vote), I have no doubt in my mind that implementing these programs would not constitute an additional burden or drain on our national budget.
+As a progressive, I support free education at all levels and an affordable/quality healthcare system in every community, city, and town in Nigeria.
+I hold those views in good faith, believing that we have the resources to implement them successfully throughout the nation.
+Given the substantial wealth embezzled and squandered on frivolous projects daily by politicians and the modern-day legalised fraud (popularly referred to as security vote), I have no doubt in my mind that implementing these programs would not constitute an additional burden or drain on our national budget.

-In addition, ours is the only country in the developing world where someone could become a multi-millionaire overnight, not necessarily on account of his ingenuity or business acumen, but from proceeds of lucrative oil blocs fraudulently and arbitrarily allocated by military regimes that had no constitutional legitimacy.
+In addition, ours is the only country in the developing world where someone could become a multi-millionaire overnight, not necessarily on account of their ingenuity or business acumen, but from the proceeds of lucrative oil blocs fraudulently and arbitrarily allocated by military regimes that had no constitutional legitimacy.
 Without any doubt, there is more money from crude oil going into private pockets than actually going where it should be - the national treasury.
 Simply put, there is more money in private hands than reasonably and economically necessary to manage our educational and healthcare sectors at a level comparable to what obtains in developed countries.

 That we are not living up to the promise, given the enormity of our natural and human resources, is traceable to the power game, perfected by the ruling party, perfected by serving and retired Military top brass, and perfected by their acolytes in and out of government.
-What I find disturbing is that these Nigerians do not have a problem traveling overseas for medical checkups or paying for their kids to obtain a quality education from top universities in Europe and North America.
+What I find disturbing is that these Nigerians do not have a problem travelling overseas for medical checkups or paying for their kids to obtain a quality education from top universities in Europe and North America.

 PDP, as a political party, is a personification of everything that is resentful about Nigeria.
 The party does not stand for something that you and I could easily relate to as a trademark of what is real and noble in a political party.
 The same is true of other political parties.
 Awo and UPN stood for Free Education at all Levels.
-President Shehu Shagari and NPN stood for Quality Education.
-Republican Party in the U.S. espouses limited government and lower taxes.
+President Shehu Shagari and the NPN stood for Quality Education.
+The Republican Party in the U.S. espouses limited government and lower taxes.

-And on a more disturbing note, it is a known fact that the other political parties bungled an opportunity of a lifetime when they couldn't mobilize and rally around a common candidate or an electable candidate throughout the period the late President Yar'Adua was bedridden.
-They stood still while PDP battled itself out to overcome its zoning arithmetic as if it is the only political party in Nigeria.
+And on a more disturbing note, it is a known fact that the other political parties bungled an opportunity of a lifetime when they couldn't mobilise and rally around a common candidate or an electable candidate throughout the period the late President Yar'Adua was bedridden.
+They stood still while PDP battled itself out to overcome its zoning arithmetic as if it were the only political party in Nigeria.

 Yar'Adua, though bold and purposeful, didn't want to be President.
 He was visibly unhealthy.
 To say President Goodluck Jonathan is the luckiest President on earth is an understatement.
 He simply did not dream of this moment happening so soon.
-And he has my sympathy; for how long?
+And he has my sympathy, for how long?
 Time will tell.
 Now you know why we are where we are as a nation since our independence from Great Britain.

 So, what we are missing in our democratic process is large-scale positive ideas - motivations for power.
 In hindsight, the absence of motivation in power (why I want to be President), as the tradition has been in Nigeria, is our number one problem: it doesn't bode well for progress, sustainable development, and unity.

 If you do not have what it takes to lead and govern, you won't have it when you get there.
-That was the difference between Awo and his peers and between President Clinton and his contemporaries elsewhere in Developing World.
+That was the difference between Awo and his peers and between President Clinton and his contemporaries elsewhere in the Developing World.
 It is about passion, vision, a creative mindset, and preparedness.
-If the center is weak, fragile, debased, and corrupted, the units would resort to searching for solutions in strange places.
-That explains the escalation in the demand for Sovereign National Conference and disintegration as we have seen in the past years.
+If the centre is weak, fragile, debased, and corrupted, the units would resort to searching for solutions in strange places.
+That explains the escalation in the demand for Sovereign National Conference and disintegration, as we have seen in the past years.

 Your motivations in power define the direction, goal, and accomplishment of your regime.
 Not speeches or some convoluted macroeconomics baloney contrived by some rented ghostwriters summoned for that purpose upon your assumption of office.
 There is no shortcut to vision.
 Ask Awo and President Clinton.
 It is a multi-phase process.
 If you don't have it, at least, surround yourself with those who know better than you do, and who are never afraid to say it the way it is.
 Progressives should not make the mistake of the past.